rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 SECRET=wr3r23fwfwefwekwself.2456342.dawqdq
 {{< /highlight >}}

-Then, in the *src/index.js* file, you can pass the secret via Apollo Server's context to all resolver functions:
+Then, in the *src/index.js* file, pass the secret via Apollo Server's context to all resolver functions:

 {{< highlight javascript "hl_lines=8" >}}
 const server = new ApolloServer({